cnslab-network-security/homework1/README.md

 ## Some Useful Tools

 In this lab, I assume that you're familiar with Linux systems.
-But, those who're NOT familar with Linux systems can refer to [here](https://www.guru99.com/linux-commands-cheat-sheet.html) to look at some important commands.
+But, those who're NOT familiar with Linux systems can refer to [here](https://www.guru99.com/linux-commands-cheat-sheet.html) to look at some important commands.

-Alos, you may need to utilize following tools for this lab:
+Also, you may need to utilize following tools for this lab:

 ### tmux